dat-adi/tinyApps/crack-checker/README.md

         return False
 ```
 This is put in a loop and iterates through the pages, checking whether or not the game title has been found.
-Unfortunately, the API does not always respond with the correct info.

 ---
-Stated in their API usage terms, is the fact that you cannot call it more than once per second, as such, we've fine tuned it to be within the terms,
+Stated in their API usage terms, is the fact that you cannot call it more than once per second, as such, we've fine tuned it to be within the terms.<br>
-but, the API still responds with an Internal server error.<br>
-I've sent a bug report to the CrackWatch admins, and it will be checked soon.
+I've sent a bug report to the CrackWatch admins, and it has been noted and they are working on it.

-The build currently fails, but, as soon as the issue with the API is patched up, CrackCheck.py will be worked upon.

 ## 17/06/2020 Update
 The admins at CrackWatch have responded back and are working on the issue as of right now, the program as well has been optimized quite a bit, leaning into the factor of storing the data when we get it rather than trying to retrieve it all at once.